groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/previewing/generating-document-preview-advanced.md

 ### GitHub Examples

-You may easily run the code above and see the feature in action in ourÂ GitHub examples:
+You may easily run the code above and see the feature in action in our GitHub examples:

 * [GroupDocs.Signature for .NET examples, plugins, and showcase](https://github.com/groupdocs-signature/GroupDocs.Signature-for-.NET)
 * [GroupDocs.Signature for Java examples, plugins, and showcase](https://github.com/groupdocs-signature/GroupDocs.Signature-for-Java)